In Christ-like service, equipping and empowering people to live a successful, joy-filled life.

 Statement of Faith:

 We believe the Bible to be the inspired and only infallible, authoritative Word of God.
 We believe that there is one God, eternally existent in three persons: Father, Son and Holy Spirit.
 We believe in the deity of Christ, in His virgin birth, in His sinless life, in His miracles, in His vicarious and atoning death through His shed blood, in His bodily resurrection, in His ascension to the right hand of the Father, in His present rule as Head of the Church, and in His personal return in power and glory.
 We believe that for the salvation of lost and sinful men, regeneration by the Holy Spirit, by whose indwelling the Christian is enabled to live a godly life.
-We believe in the spiritual unity of believers in our Lord Jesus Christ, with equality across racial, gender, and class difference.
+We believe in the spiritual unity of believers in our Lord Jesus Christ.